Stage

 The static type of pipeline is Stage[Int, String, Nothing]: it accepts the input of the first stage and

 produces the output of the last one.
-The intermediate type Int → String is erased at the pipeline boundary.
+The intermediate types — Int between the first two stages, String between

 Running the pipeline produces a single Yield that combines the status and evolution of all three stages: